Kasper886/ecs-terraform/README.md

 # AWS Elastic Container Service cluster creation

-This repo creates AWS ECS fargate cluster with a simple web application, that works throw 80 and 443 ports (redirect from http to https protocol).
+This repo creates AWS ECS fargate cluster with a simple web application, that works through 80 and 443 ports (redirect from http to https protocol).

 ## Usage
 You need credentials to your AWS account and terraform on board.